Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

 **Important Notes:**

+* By design this check inspects the metadata (existence, timestamps) of whatever path it is pointed at, with root privileges when run via sudo.
+That is inherent to its purpose, so the path cannot be confined to a fixed directory: anyone who can invoke the check through sudo can probe any path on the system.
+Securing that capability is the operator's responsibility.
+Restrict the permitted arguments in your sudoers entry if your threat model requires it.
 * SMB share access requires the optional `PySmbClient` and `smbprotocol` Python modules
 * Recursive globs (`**`) can cause high memory usage on large directory trees
 * The `--filename` and `--url` parameters are mutually exclusive